INITIATIVES

 WHO SHOULD APPLY

-A Backroads applicant should be the person taking financial responsibility for a tour or project.
+A Backroads applicant must be NSW-based and should be the person taking financial responsibility for the tour or project.
 The initiative is best suited to adaptable, low-budget touring productions, but there are independent and community-run venues across NSW with a wide range of capacities and capabilities.
-If you are unsure if you are eligible, please get in touch.

 These are a few ‘case studies’ of the sort of projects funded by Backroads, though it's not an exhaustive list!